APLDWA DEI Committee History

 APLDWA Scholarship Program:

-Each year, the chapter raises donations from its members to support students of local landscape horticulture/design programs.
+The Washington State APLD chapter raises donations from members to support students of local landscape horticulture/design programs.
 Under the stewardship of the DEI Committee, the scholarship is evolving to prioritize support for students from marginalized identities and populations underrepresented in the landscape design profession.

 APLDWA SCHOLARSHIP PROGRAM HISTORY

-Historically the scholarship program consisted of a collection at the annual chapter holiday party.
-A check for the total collection would be sent to one of a rotating list of landscape horticulture/design programs at Edmonds College, South Seattle College and Lake Washington Technical College, major feeders of membership for our organization.
+Historically, the scholarship program consisted of a money collection at the annual chapter holiday party.
+A check for the total collection would be sent to one of a rotating list of landscape horticulture/design programs at Edmonds College, South Seattle College, and Lake Washington Technical College, major feeders of students and entrepreneurs who eventually become members of our organization.

-At present, APLDWA scholarships are awarded through the financial aid office of the individual schools.
-In the future, we hope to be able to solicit applications and administer funding directly with students, thereby making a greater number of students eligible each year.
-Note: if helping us grow this effort interests you, please contact us.
+At present, an APLDWA task force is revising the scholarship program to be able to solicit applications and administer funding directly to students, thereby making a more significant number and diverse students eligible each year.
+Note: if helping us grow this effort interests you, please email us at contactus@apldwa.com